 Welcome to AhimsaGram

-A community space in Jaipur dreaming of a sustainable and harmonious world, while living, learning and sharing Nonviolent Communication (NVC), Sociocracy and life-serving ways of conflict transformation (Restorative Circles).
+A community space in Jaipur dreaming of a sustainable and harmonious world, while living, learning and sharing Nonviolent Communication (NVC), Integral Governance Systems.
+We are also working with Holacracy as a Governance method.

 AhimsaGram is primarily working in the following three areas:

 Nonviolent Communication is a communication process developed by Marshall Rosenberg in 1960s.
 It is based on the idea that all human beings have the capacity for compassion and only resort to violence or behaviour that harms others when they are not able to find ways to meet their needs.
 It’s a way of communication which shows us how to express honestly while holding care for others.
 NVC empowers you to connect deeply with others and to form more compassionate relationships.